(*Disclaimer - see below)

 Q: I have a dead Boulevard tree, what should I do?

-A: The first new installation Boulevard trees is the responsibility of the Developer Commerce Bank see above.
-If a boulevard tree dies dies during the first year the developer is responsible for replacing the tree.
+A: If a boulevard tree dies dies during the first year the developer is responsible for replacing the tree.
 Currently the Home owners association has decided that boulevard trees that die after the one year period are the responsibility of the Homeowners Association to both remove and replace.

 Q: I have a wooded back yard, can I cut down trees?